-Cold water can chill your vocal chords and decrease the amount of warmth in your voice.
+Coldwater can chill your vocal cords and decrease the amount of warmth in your voice.
 When you have a sore throat, it can be difficult to speak clearly and project that voice.
 If this occurs, drink hot water with lots of honey and lemon juice.
 This miraculous combination has saved me on several occasions.

 By following these 6 steps you will drastically improve your speaking voice.
 The feeling of confidence and readiness that will accompany practicing these skills will make you feel unstoppable.
 It’s a great way to overcome any stage fright that you might deal with in front of large crowds.

 Public Speaking Voice Training

 Whether you’re preparing for a meeting at work or are hoping to pursue a career as a professional public speaker, being able to master your public speaking voice is an incredible skill that you can truly use in any situation.